ThunderFly-aerospace/docs/avionics/TFRPM01/probe.md

 ## TFPROBE01 - Omnipolar magnetic and reflective optical sensor probe

 The sensor is specifically designed for simple RPM measurement with the TFRPM01 sensor board.
-The probe consists dual sensing technique - optical or magnetic.
+The probe consists of a dual sensing technique — optical or magnetic.
 Therefore, the user should select the one most suitable for the application.

 <p float="center">
 <img src="https://raw.githubusercontent.com/ThunderFly-aerospace/TFPROBE01/TFPROBE01A/doc/img/TFPROBE01A_connector.jpg" width="48%" />